 Contemporary anxieties about privacy, the abuse of personal information and rampant commercialisation of the public sphere sit uneasily alongside our ready acquiescence in handing over private data for access to online products and services.
 Nowhere is this tension better embodied than in the current ubiquity of personalised communications – from algorithms that determine your Amazon recommendations to tailored emails in B2B marketing, data has empowered companies to personalise their messages at scale.
 The Issue Focus section of this magazine explores the how and why of data-driven personalisation, as well as the pitfalls and ethical implications.

-Open source, sharing economy, remote teams, flat hierarchies and virtual meetings: the way we work with each other has never been so fluid, so open to new definitions.
-With the Millennial generation touted as the most collaborative ever and email replaced by social enterprise apps, the transformation of the workplace to a more participative playing field is well underway, and mirrors the more open give-and-take that is the hallmark of the sharing economy.
+Open source, sharing economy, remote teams, flat hierarchies and virtual meetings: the way we work with each other has never been so fluid.
+With the Millennial generation touted as the most collaborative ever, and email replaced by social enterprise apps, the transformation of the workplace mirrors the more open give-and-take that is the hallmark of the sharing economy.
 Communication directors are, naturally, deeply invested in the future of collaboration.
-Whether it’s pioneering new forms of team work with internal communications, pushing for the structural changes required to set the stage for collaboration 2.0, or advancing the use of cutting-edge tools to find and share knowledge inside the organisation, communication professionals are finding themselves at the cutting edge of collaboration.
+Whether it’s pioneering new forms of team work with internal communications, pushing for the structural changes required to set the stage for collaboration 2.0, or advancing the use of cutting-edge tools to find and share knowledge inside the organisation, communicators are finding themselves at the cutting edge of collaboration.

 For many industries, fake news is not a new story; pharma and the financial sector, for example, have long been the target of biased claims or distorted facts.
 What is new is the technology that enables the wildfire spread of falsehoods, stories that aren’t easily distinguishable from the rest of our news feeds.
 This presents a real risk to companies across Europe, whatever their industry.
-Could the fake news model as perfected in the Trump campaign be adapted by someone maliciously wanting to take down a company (a disgruntled employee, for example, or a competitor)?
-What plans do you have in place to survive an avalanche of untrue, negative stories?
+Could the fake news model as perfected in the Trump campaign be adapted by someone maliciously wanting to take down a company?
+What plans do you have in place to survive an avalanche of negative stories?
 Does Facebook’s refusal to be seen as a publisher put European companies in an especially vulnerable position when it comes to fighting fake news?
-In this issue of Communication Director, we explore how communicators can help their organisations overcome this very real threat.
+We explore how communicators can help their organisations overcome this very real threat.